 Let Live Free Help with Your Recovery

-At Live Free Recovery Services, our goal is to help persons and families in NH struggling with the effects of drug and alcohol abuse regain their lives.
+At Live Free Recovery Services, our goal is to help persons and families in New Hampshire struggling with the effects of drug and alcohol abuse regain their lives.
 We leverage multiple pathways to recovery, including the 12-steps and medicated assisted treatment philosophy and several treatment programs like partial hospitalization, outpatient treatment, and sober living highly customized to fit your needs.
 Contact us today, and let’s help you take the first step towards a fulfilling journey of sobriety.